JoshuaGrams/tiny-qbn/README.md

 =======

-A simple toolkit for creating filtered-card-deck stories (aka quality-based narratives or resource narratives) with Twine 2 and SugarCube.
+A simple toolkit for creating filtered-card-deck stories (aka storylets or quality-based narratives or resource narratives) with Twine 2 and SugarCube.
 Use Twine's passage tags to mark cards and their requirements, and a couple of simple functions and macros to select and display cards.
 Continue to use Twine links as usual when those are the appropriate tool.